fjhuizar/MAPPER/README.md

 ![](MAPPER_Abstract_Image.png)

-Here is a repository for the manuscript titled MAPPER: A new image analysis pipeline unmasks differential regulation of *Drosophila* wing features developed and written by Nilay Kumar in the Zartman lab at the University of Notre Dame.
+Here is a repository for the manuscript titled MAPPER: An open-source, high-dimensional image analysis pipeline unmasks differential regulation of *Drosophila* wing features developed and written by Nilay Kumar in the Zartman lab at the University of Notre Dame.
 You can find the pre-print of the paper on bioRxiv [here](https://www.biorxiv.org/content/10.1101/2020.12.16.422888v1.full).
 The bulk of the code was built by [Nilay Kumar](https://scholar.google.com/citations?user=XZjD7PYAAAAJ&hl=en) and co-developed by [Francisco Huizar](https://www.linkedin.com/in/francisco-huizar-82bb1a127/), [Dr. Ramezan Paravi Torghabeh](https://www.linkedin.com/in/ramezan-paravi-torghabeh-phd-b432baa0/), and [Dr. Pavel Brodskiy](https://www.linkedin.com/in/pavelbrodskiy).
 Experimental work and validation was carried out by Nilay Kumar, [Dr. Maria Unger](https://www.linkedin.com/in/maria-unger-10523158), [Trent Robinett](https://www.linkedin.com/in/trent-robinett-5a8979161), [Keity J. Farfan-Pira](https://mx.linkedin.com/in/keity-j-farf%C3%A1n-pira-3a5a06209), and [Dharsan Soundarrajan](https://scholar.google.com/citations?user=AWv4OiIAAAAJ&hl=en).
 This work was done within the [Multicellular Systems Engineering Lab](http://sites.nd.edu/zartmanlab/) at the University of Notre Dame and the [Laboratory of Growth Biology and Morphogenesis](https://www.fisio.cinvestav.mx/academicos/nahmad/index.html) at the Center for Research and Advanced Studies of the National Polytechnical Institute (Cinvestav).
 Please direct any questions to the principal investigator, [Dr. Jeremiah Zartman](http://sites.nd.edu/zartmanlab/contacts/).

 All code for the MAPPER application was done using [MATLAB](https://www.mathworks.com/products/matlab.html).